 The female condom puts a woman in charge of her contraception while also providing protection from HIV and STIs.
 It can be inserted up to 8 hours before sex, so there is no interruption during sexual activity.
-The female condom is 95% effective at preventing pregnancy when used correctly.
+The femidom is 95% effective at preventing pregnancy when used correctly.

 Some women do not like the fact that one end of the condom is visible outside the vagina.
 They are also more expensive and harder to find in the shops than male condoms.
 The condoms are flexible but tough, although they can tear if inserted incorrectly.

-Most women can use female condoms safely and there are no medical side-effects.
+Most women can use femidom safely and there are no medical side-effects.
 They may, however, not be the best method for women who feel uncomfortable with touching their own genitals or who are uncomfortable with their appearance outside the vagina.

-The female condom may look difficult to use upon first appearance, but they are very simple to use once you have had a little practice.
-It is inserted into the vagina much like a tampon, after applying spermicide or lubricant.
-The inner ring is pushed into the vagina as far as it can go, while the outer ring should hang about one inch outside the vagina and be visible.
-You can also use the female condom for safe anal intercourse, inserting it into the anus in a similar manner.
+The female condom may look difficult to use upon first appearance, but they are very simple to use once you have had a small practice.
+It is inserted inside the vagina much like a tampon, after applying lubricant or spermicide.
+The ring (inner side) is pushed into the vagina as deep as it can go, while the outer ring should stick out about one inch outside the vagina and be visible.
+You can also use the condom for safe anal intercourse, inserting it into the anus in a similar manner.

 Like male condoms, the female condom should only be used once.
 To remove the condom, simply twist and squeeze the outer ring to keep the sperm inside.
 In the end you need to gently pull it out before throwing away.